lightning/bolts/05-onchain.md

 extracted the payment, it no longer cares about the fate of the HTLC-spending transaction itself.

-In cases where both resolutions are possible (e.g., when a node receives payment success after timeout), either interpretation is acceptable; it is the responsibility of the recipient to spend it before this occurs.
+In cases where both resolutions are possible (e.g. when a node receives payment success after timeout), either interpretation is acceptable; it is the responsibility of the recipient to spend it before this occurs.

-We need to spend the HTLC output once it has timed out to prevent them using the HTLC-success transaction, and before we can back-fail any corresponding incoming HTLC, using `update_fail_htlc` (presumably with reason `permanent_channel_failure`) as detailed in [BOLT 02](https://github.com/lightningnetwork/lightning-rfc/blob/master/02-peer-protocol.md#forwarding-htlcs).
+Once it has timed out, the HTLC output needs to be spent (to prevent the remote node using the HTLC-success transaction) before the local node can back-fail any corresponding incoming HTLC, using `update_fail_htlc` (presumably with reason `permanent_channel_failure`), as detailed in [BOLT 02](https://github.com/lightningnetwork/lightning-rfc/blob/master/02-peer-protocol.md#forwarding-htlcs).
-If the incoming HTLC is on-chain too, we simply wait for it to
+If the incoming HTLC is also on-chain, a node simply waits for it to
 timeout: there's no way to signal early failure.

 If an HTLC is too small to appear in *any* commitment transaction, it